Liberation Day 2018 and 2019

 |4 Mar||Mon||Liberation Day Holiday|

 Bulgaria became a unified state, now known as the First Bulgarian Empire, around 681 AD.
-The Second Bulgarian Empire existed from 1185 to 1396 when it finally succumbed to the Ottoman Empire.
+The Second Bulgarian Empire existed from 1185 until 1396 when it finally succumbed to the Ottoman Empire.
 Bulgaria was then under Ottoman rule for nearly 500 years.

 This was the first of many steps in liberating Bulgaria.
 There was opposition from the Great Powers about the impact of the San Stefano treaty and it was superseded, initially, by the Treaty of Berlin on 13 July.